-As you can see, the Go Orlando Pass isn’t cheap.
-The 5-day pass is the most popular option, and it provides the best value – coming in at $65.80 per day, but the 3-day pass also offers solid savings, working out to $71.33 per day.
+As you can see, the Orlando All-Inclusive Pass by Go City isn’t cheap.
+The 5-day pass is the most popular option, and it provides the best value – coming in at $56.80 per day.
+The 3-day pass also offers solid savings, working out to $71.33 per day.

-So, how easy is it to get value from the Go Orlando Pass?
-Obviously, the more high-value attractions you include on your itinerary, the more you’ll save.
+So, how easy is it to get value from Go City’s Orlando All-Inclusive Pass?
+Obviously, the more high-value attractions you visit, the more you’ll save.

-Top Reasons to Get the Go Orlando Pass
+Reasons to Get Go City’s Orlando All-Inclusive Pass

-If your goal is to save money on admission to Orlando (and Miami) attractions and experiences, the Go Orlando Pass is a smart buy – providing you use it appropriately.
+If your goal is to save money at Orlando attractions and experiences, Go City’s Orlando All-Inclusive Pass is a smart buy – providing you use it appropriately.
 If you visit two to three attractions per day and try to choose a few of the pricier options, you’ll have no problem saving money.
-Up to 50% is in the realm of possibility, although probably not the norm, as it likely would involve visiting 3-4 sites per day.
+Saving up to 50% is in the realm of possibility, although not the norm, as it likely would involve visiting 3-4 sites per day.

 Orlando is a popular family vacation destination, in part because many of the local tourist attractions are kid-friendly.
-The Go Orlando Pass offers good value to families traveling with kids because many of the attractions can be enjoyed by all ages.
+The Orlando All-Inclusive Pass by Go City offers good value to families traveling with kids because many of the attractions can be enjoyed by all ages.

-LEGOLAND is the most expensive attraction, costing $106.99 at the gate.
+LEGOLAND is the most expensive attraction, costing $116.22 at the gate.
 (You get admission to both the park and waterpark with Go City’s Orlando All-Inclusive Pass.)
 The 3-day pass costs $214 per adult.
-So, if you spend a day at LEGOLAND, that covers almost half the price of the pass.
-You then have 2 days to do $124 worth of attractions.
+So, if you spend a day at LEGOLAND, that covers over half the price of the pass.

-If you also did Kennedy Space Center, Lion Safari, Sea Life Aquarium, and the Gator Park Airboat Tour, you’d save $39.95 per adult (similar savings for kids).
+If you also did the Kennedy Space Center, Lion Safari, WonderWorks, and Gatorland, you’d save $107.79 per adult.
 And that’s only doing 5 attractions over 3 days.
-You could add an attraction or two to ramp up the savings.
+You could add an attraction or two to ramp up your savings even more.